 - Work with the state government to consider looking into independent verification of voting for credibility purposes.

-- Turn off all traffic lights across city (had access to system start).
+- Turn off all traffic lights across city (had access to system at start of exercise).

 - Post fake social media messages that voting has been suspended in a certain district and direct those voters to another district.